• Skip to primary navigation

 • ½ cup juice from canned peaches

-• ½ canned peach, chopped
+• ½ canned peach chopped

 Cinnamon Peach Buttercream Ingredients

-• ¾ cup unsalted butter, softened
+• ¾ cup unsalted butter softened at room temperature

-• 3 cups powdered sugar, sifted
+• 3 cups powdered sugar or icing sugar, sifted

 • ¾ teaspoon ground cinnamon